 The lunchroom computer clerk is the only one who can accept money for school lunches.
-She is available before school and can receive money up until 10:45 a.m. each day.
-Prices for lunches are as follows: 20 lunches for \$30.00 (\$1.50 per lunch), reduced price lunches are \$8.00 (\$.40 per day).
+She is available before school and can receive money until 10:45 a.m. each day.
+Prices for lunches are as follows: 20 lunches for \$35.00 (\$1.75 per lunch), reduced price lunches are \$8.00 (\$.40 per day).
 Checks should be made out to Alpine School District Lunch.
 Please put the child's full name on check.
-Students may also pay for lunch on a daily basis at \$1.50 per day.
-Extra milk is 25¢.
+Students may also pay for lunch on a daily basis at \$1.75 per day.
+Adult lunch is \$2.75 per day.
+Extra milk is 30¢.

-The lunchroom needs to receive all lunch money before school.
+The lunchroom needs to receive lunch money before school.
 Receiving the lunch money at this time allows the lines to move much more smoothly during the lunch service.
-When students pay lunch money, the money is put into their account. students have only one lunch left, the computer clerk will stamp a smiley face on their hand.
+When students pay lunch money, the money is put into their account.
+When students have only one lunch left, the computer clerk will stamp a smiley face on their hand.
 Please remember that it is the parent's responsibility to provide lunch money for their child.
 Neither the teacher nor the lunchroom has resources to provide for those needing lunch money.
 Students will be allowed to charge one day only.
-For your convenience, you may make online payments or check balances lunch student by going to www.MealpayPlus.com.

-Should you wish to apply for free or reduced price lunches, please complete and return the form available to you from Alpine School District (copy included as insert in this mailer).
+Should you wish to apply for free or reduced price lunches, please complete and return the form available to you from Alpine School District.
 We will send it to the district office for approval.
 Please note that the school does not approve the forms.
-This process must be done at the district level.
-If you desire to have this approval before school starts for the year, you may personally take the completed form to the Alpine School District Food Services office located at 490 N. State Street in Lindon.
+This must be done at the district office.
+If you desire to have this approval before school starts next year, you may personally take the completed form to the Alpine School District Food Services office located at 490 N. State Street in Lindon.
+You may also apply online through the district's website.

-Occasionally, fifth, and sixth grade students may be invited to help as workers in the lunchroom on a rotating basis.
+Occasionally, fifth and sixth grade students may be asked to help in the lunchroom on a rotating basis.
 This is not a requirement, but it is good opportunity for the students to contribute to their school community.
 We appreciate their assistance.
-They will receive their lunch for free on the days they work.
+They will receive their lunch free on the days they work.

-Unused money in student lunch accounts at the end of the year will be carried over to the next year.
+Unused money in accounts at the end of the year will be carried over to the next year.
 Transferring students may receive a refund upon request.

 Breakfast is served in the lunchroom daily from 7:45 a.m. to 7:55 a.m. for Track 1 students, and from 9:00 a.m. to 9:10 a.m. for Track 2 students.
-The cost of student breakfast is \$.85 regular and \$.40 reduced.
+The cost of student breakfast is \$.85 regular and \$.30 reduced.
 Adult breakfast is \$1.50.
 Breakfast generally consists of a variety of cereals, a hot dish, milk, and fruit.